 The choice of materials in headphones affects their sound signature significantly.
 Different combinations can enhance or dampen frequencies, delivering unique listening experiences.

-Engineers use materials science to tailor headphones not only for durability and comfort, but also for precise sound reproduction, ensuring every whisper, beat, and chord resonates as intended.
+Engineers use materials science to tailor headphones for durability, comfort, and precise sound reproduction, ensuring every whisper, beat, and chord resonates as intended.

 Balancing Budget And Quality